Skip to content

 This outgoing dog breed is adaptable to city or country living.
 Just make sure they get the exercise they need, or mad five-minute zoomies will be a common event.
 Give them the long walks and playtime they love and they’ll reward you with plenty of affection and cuddles.

-If you can offer a Cavalier King Charles Spaniel the active and fun-filled lifestyle that they crave, then this might be the right breed of dog for you.
+If you can offer a Cavalier King Charles Spaniel the active and fun-filled lifestyle that they crave, then this might be the right pooch for you.

 Are Cavalier King Charles Spaniels hyper?

 Cavalier King Charles Spaniels can be hyper and have dog zoomies if they don’t get the exercise they need.
-If you walk them for 40-60 minutes daily, they’ll happily cuddle up with you for the rest of the day and won’t demand too much attention.
+If you walk them for 30 to 60 minutes daily, they’ll happily cuddle up with you for the rest of the day and won’t demand too much attention.

 Do Cavalier King Charles Spaniels shed?